 Within your HVAC system is a compressor.
 This component compresses refrigerant and delivers it to the condenser so the condenser can turn the refrigerant from a gas to a liquid.
-This means that the compressor is an integral component of your HVAC system and necessary if you want to stay cool and comfortable during the hot Florida summer.
+This means that the compressor is an integral component of your HVAC system and necessary if you want to stay cool and comfortable throughout the year in Florida.

 Unfortunately, the compressor is subject to the elements (and lots of wear and tear) meaning it’s not uncommon for problems to arise.
 Read on for our step-by-step guide to determine if your home AC compressor is bad.